tomahawkins/ivory-backend-acl2/README.md

   attempts to prove that all Fail instructions in a program are unreachable.

-# Ivory Language Coverage Status
+# Ivory Language Coverage

+The follow tables list Ivory features supported by the ACL2 backend.

 ## Ivory Statements